 Is the purview of the Delta Stewardship Council and the Delta Plan limited to the legal boundaries of the Delta?

 No, the scope of the Delta Plan encompasses much of California.
 In order to meet the coequal goals of a reliable water source and a restored ecosystem, coupled with the recognition of the Delta as an evolving place, the California Legislature gave the Council authority over any project or action that stands to affect the Delta.
 This was done given the amount of water supply that flows through the Delta, its interconnectedness with the majority of the state’s watersheds, and its critical role in state and federal water projects.

 How are the Delta Reform Act and the Delta Plan connected, and how do they affect ongoing planning efforts in the Delta?

 The Delta Reform Act acknowledges several other ongoing Delta plan processes by name including the Central Valley Flood Protection Plan and the Delta Protection Commission Economic Sustainability Plan.
 The Act allows the Council to review them and authorizes the Council to incorporate those plans in whole or in part if they meet the statutory criteria of the Delta Plan.

 Subsequently, Section 85350 of the Act offers an all-encompassing statement, which stipulates, “The Council may incorporate other completed plans related to the Delta into the Delta Plan to the extent that the other plans promote the coequal goals.”

 How does the Delta Stewardship Council differ from previous efforts - such as CALFED - to manage the Delta?

-The Council oversees Delta activities by consulting with state, federal, and local agencies and by ensuring their projects and activities in the Delta comply with the Delta Plan.
-Another key difference between CALFED and the Council’s work product is that the Delta Plan is legally enforceable.
+The Council oversees Delta activities by consulting with state, federal, and local agencies; ensuring their projects and activities in the Delta comply with the Delta Plan.
+Moreover, the Delta Plan is legally enforceable.

 What is the Delta?